 State Societies Honored

-On Nov.
-13 during AAO 2017, the Academy’s Secretariat for State Affairs recognized 2 societies with its 2017 Star Award.
-The Star Award program provides special recognition to state ophthalmology societies for outstanding efforts on programs or projects they have implemented in the previous year.
-The winning societies are as follows.
+On Oct.
+28 during AAO 2018, the Academy Secretariat for State Affairs recognized 3 state ophthalmology societies with its Star Award for outstanding efforts on programs or projects implemented in the previous year.
+The winning societies are as follows:

-Virginia Society of Eye Physicians and Surgeons (VSEPS)—for its Protecting Patients’ Access to Emerging Technologies effort, which worked to pass legislation that protects physicians’ right to evaluate and adopt new technologies that may improve patient care.
+Kentucky Academy of Eye Physicians and Surgeons for its Advocacy Campaign to Protect Telemedicine, which opposed legislation that would have limited Kentucky physicians’ right to evaluate and adopt new technologies that might improve patient care.

-To date, the Secretariat for State Affairs has recognized 64 state ophthalmology society programs and projects with the Star Award.
-State ophthalmology societies may apply for this award by responding to the Secretariat for State Affairs’ annual organizational survey of state societies.
+Since the Star Award program’s inception in 2001, the Secretariat for State Affairs has recognized 67 state ophthalmology society programs.
+State ophthalmology societies may apply for this award by responding to the Secretariat for State Affairs’ survey of state societies, emailed every summer to state society executive directors/administrators and presidents.

 State Societies’ Outstanding Executive Directors

-Each year, the Academy Secretariat for State Affairs publicly acknowledges state ophthalmology society executive directors for their outstanding contributions to their state societies and for their partnership and collaboration with the Academy on its national efforts.
-During AAO 2017 in New Orleans, the Secretariat recognized executive staff of 2 state ophthalmology societies for their work.
+Each year, the Academy Secretariat for State Affairs publicly honors select state ophthalmology society executive directors for their contributions to their societies and for their partnership and collaboration with the Academy on its national efforts.
+During AAO 2018 in Chicago, the Secretariat recognized Nanette R. Gilbertson of the Montana Academy of Ophthalmology and Elizabeth G. Roach of the Kentucky Academy of Eye Physicians and Surgeons.
+They received the 2018 Outstanding Executive Director awards in Organizational Development and in Political Action, respectively.

 Nominate a Colleague for the Laureate Award

-To learn more about the IRIS Registry and MIPS, visit aao.org/iris-registry and aao.org/medicare.
+Learn more about the IRIS Registry and MIPS at aao.org/iris-registry and aao.org/medicare.

 MEMBERS AT LARGE